-The Feminine Mystique was first published in February 1963.
+The Feminine Mystique was published in February 1963.

 If you’re young or haven’t read Friedan’s book, it can be hard to understand how far women had to go to achieve equality in 1963.
-Life on the domestic front—the only front that really seemed to matter—was slowly getting better.
-Fifty years ago, the average housewife had an automatic washing machine and possibly a clothes dryer, too.
-She had an electric can-opener on her kitchen counter, a garbage disposal in her sink.
+Life on the domestic front—the only front that really seemed to matter—was slowly improving.
+Fifty years ago the average housewife had an automatic washing machine and possibly a clothes dryer.
+She had an electric can-opener on her counter, a garbage disposal in her sink.

 If she was rich she might have an automatic dish washer.

 What else did a typical housewife have to be thankful for?
 Wrinkle-free synthetic fabrics had taken the “iron” out of “ironing day.”
-Frozen foods, cake mixes, TV dinners and a growing fast-food industry were making meal time less taxing.
+Frozen foods, cake mixes, TV dinners and a growing fast-food industry were making mealtimes less taxing.

-More importantly, birth control pills had been on the market for three years and use was spreading.
-(It was still a crime to send birth control information through the mail, however.
-Something to do with “pornography,” you understand) Experts—male experts, anyway—reported that America’s females had never had it so good.
+Birth control pills had been on the market for three years and usage was spreading.
+It was still a crime to send birth control information through the mail, however.
+Something to do with “pornography,” you understand.
+Experts—male experts, anyway—reported that America’s females had never had it so good.